Dodi Alekvan Djin

-Dodi Alekvan Djin (born 31 December 1998) is an Indonesian professional footballer who plays as a defender for Liga 1 club Madura United.
+Dodi Alekvan Djin (born 31 December 1998) is an Indonesian professional footballer who plays as a defender for Liga 2 club Persela Lamongan.

 Club career

 Persik Kediri

 In 2019 Dodi Alekvan Djin joined Persik Kediri in the Liga 2.
 On 25 November 2019 Persik successfully won the 2019 Liga 2 Final and promoted to Liga 1, after defeated Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.

 Madura United

 He was signed for Madura United to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.
 Dodi made his debut on 12 September 2021 in a match against PSM Makassar at the Gelora Bung Karno Madya Stadium, Jakarta.